 Ghee is a type of clarified butter.
 It's more concentrated in fat than butter.

-Note: This post in now way discourages users to have ghee.
-As mentioned, author is a great fan of ghee.
-It's meant for users who can't locate ghee or have allergies or follow eating preferences recommended by doctor.
+Note: This post in no way discourages users from having ghee.
+As mentioned, the author is a great fan of ghee.
+It's meant for users who can't locate ghee, have allergies or follow eating preferences due to lactose intolerance or otherwise recommended by a doctor.

 You may also like: